-According to a survey we conducted in 2018, high school teachers cover an average of 11 books per year.
-Depending on your school or district, you may have the flexibility to add or suggest new books to fill that quota.
+Depending on your school or district, you may have the flexibility to add or suggest new books to the curriculum.
 But what are the best ways to choose the books you teach?
 Read on for tips on how to build a high school book list!

 Study Text Complexity

-One basic thing to consider when building a high school reading list is to evaluate a book’s complexity.
-The Common Core State Standards recommend teaching complex texts that challenge students in order to prepare them for readings they’ll encounter in college and beyond.
+One basic thing to consider when building a high school reading list is evaluating a book’s complexity.
+State standards recommend teaching complex texts that challenge students in order to prepare them for readings they’ll encounter in college and beyond.

 To that end, the Lexile measure is a great tool for deciding whether a book meets the complexity requirements for your students.
 A Lexile measure is a numeric representation of a text’s difficulty level, taking into account quantitative factors like word frequency and sentence length.
 Higher numbers indicate higher levels of difficulty.